Risograph Effect

 • limited ink colors

-• visible halftone screens
+• visible halftone screening

-• slight imperfection and misregistration
+• slight plate misregistration

 • paper tone influencing the whole image